 Check out the great video below on how to measure the putter correctly.

-Just to review, make sure you have the correct tools and a flat surface to work on.
-Keep the center of the putter flat on the ground and the measuring device lined up with the shaft the entire way up.
+Just to review so, you remember how to measure putter length, ensure you have the correct tools and a flat surface to work on.
+Keep the center of the putter flat on the ground, and the measuring device lined up with the shaft the entire way up.

 Any professional club fitter will tell you that the most important part of finding the perfect putter for your game is the length.

 Now you know how putters are measured correctly, you can be certain of what is the right size putter for you.

 You can extend a putter’s length to make it the right length for you.
 You can do this by replacing the putter’s shaft or adding part of another club that you aren’t using anymore.
 This will be very handy if you are a taller golfer working with a small putter.

 What Length Putter Do Pros Use?

 The average putter length on tour stands at 33.5 inches, standing just below the standard men’s putter length of either 34 or 35 inches.
 This is because many tour players reap the benefits of having their eyes on the ball at setup.